cnobles/iGUIDE/docs/pages/configinfo.rst

 Sequence files
 """"""""""""""

+``Seq_Path``
+  This is the file path to the sequence files.
+Rather than repeating the path for each below, just include the path to the directory containing the files.

 ``R1 / R2 / I1 / I2``
   These parameters should be the file names of the sequence files to be analyzed by the iGUIDE software.
 It is recommened to pass complete sequencing files to iGUIDE rather than demultiplexing prior to analysis.

+``Demulti_Dir``
+  Path to the directory containing demultiplexed sequence data.
+This is still under development and may present with bugs.

 SampleInfo formating
 """"""""""""""""""""

 ``Sample_Name_Column``
-  This is the name of the column in the sample information file which contains information about samples.
+  This is the name of the column in the sample information file which contains identifiable information about samples.
 An appropriate format for the sample names is "{specimen}-{rep}" where 'specimen' is an alpha-numeric designator for the specimen and 'rep' is a numeric identifier for technical or biological replicates, separated by a dash (``-``).

 Sequence information